Frenštát pod Radhoštěm: Sights

 The town square is lined by preserved burgher houses.
 The landmark of the square is the two-storey Neorenaissance town hall.
 It was built in the Italianizing spirit in 1889–1891 on the site of an older town hall from 1796, and has an accessible tower.
 The interior is decorated by several valuable sculptures, including the original of the sculpture of Slavic god Radegast, created by Albin Polasek in 1929 and originally placed on Radhošť.

 The Church of Saint Martin was built in the early Baroque style in 1661.
 The Baroque chapels of St. Barbara and St. John of Nepomuk were added in around 1740.

 The boys' middle-class school from 1876 was the second Czech school in Moravia.
 Today the building is a cultural monument and houses the town museum.

-A technical monument is a fruit dryer built by design of Dušan Jurkovič in 1899.
+A technical monument is a fruit dryer built according to the design of Dušan Jurkovič in 1899.